arlo-lib/ARLO/README.rst

 * Creations of heatmaps showcasing the impact of pairs of hyper-parameters on the peformance of the optimal configuration obtained in a Tunable Unit of an Automatic Unit.
 These heatmaps are created at the end of every Tunable Unit, in an ``html`` file, with
   `Plotly <https://plotly.com>`_, and are also interactive.
-An example is shown below:
+A screenshot is shown below:

 .. image:: resources/plotly_example.png
    :width: 700